AakarshanManiGiri/AakarshanManiGiri/README.md

 # 💫 About Me:
-Welcome to My Github Profile,<br>I'm Aaku, A Software Dev/Cyber Sec enthusiast.
-I'm from Nepal, currently residing in Australia.
+Welcome to My Github Profile,<br>I'm Aaku, A Software Dev/Cyber Sec enthusiast from Nepal, currently residing in Australia.

 ## 🌐 Socials: